LibraryOfCongress/bagit-python/README.md

     bagit.py --contact-name 'John Kunze' /directory/to/bag

+Run bagit in a Terminal or Powershell or similar.
+If you're unsure where to find the script, you may alternatively invoke the script via Python, replacing `bagit.py` with `python -m bagit`:

+    python -m bagit --help

+Or on Windows:

+    py -m bagit --help

 You can pass in key/value metadata for the bag using options like `--contact-name` above, which get persisted to the bag-info.txt.
 For a complete list of bag-info.txt properties you can use as commmand line